Good practice code

 1. Publishing team

-The publishing team of the journal, together with management and coordinators, are responsible for its contents.
+The publishing team of the journal, together with management and the coordinators, are responsible for its contents.
 They are therefore committed to ensure its scientific quality and to avoid malpractice in the publication of research results.
 This responsibility involves observing the following principles:

 - The director of the journal and the editor-in-chief shall be responsible for the publishing and technical decisions regarding the content of the journal.